Our Science – WMB Website

 Women's Malignancies Branch

-The Women's Malignancies Branch conducts basic, translational and clinical research on the mechanisms of cancer with emphasis on those that only or primarily affect females such as breast and ovarian cancer.
+The Women's Malignancies Branch (WMB) conducts basic, translational and clinical research on the mechanisms of cancer with emphasis on those that only or primarily affect females such as breast and ovarian cancer.

 Research in the laboratories of the Branch covers subjects including growth factor receptor signaling, cell survival and the induction of apoptosis, metastasis, and DNA repair and cell cycle check points.
 The research links basic and translational experimental cancer biology and clinical investigation.